-a.
-Please refer to "5.5.
-R&D Budget" and "Chapter 8 Q&A on Call for Proposals" for the use of the b.
-JST will not directly hire those who engage in R&D - including the Principal Investigator.
+- c.
+For details such as how the R&D budget (direct costs) and indirect costs will be used, refer to "5.5 R&D Budget" and "Chapter 8.
+Q&A on Call for R&D Proposals". - d.
+JST will not directly employ principal investigators or other R&D personnel.